tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 \---

-When I awoke after surgery, a team of doctors huddled around me, wide-eyed.
+When I awoke from surgery, doctors huddled around me, wide-eyed.

 “What happened?”
-I asked through my anesthesia haze.
+I asked, groggy.

 “Robert, we removed the fetus,” one doctor said.